marc2332/marc2332/README.md

-### ✨ Welcome to my profile
+### ✨ About

-I am Marc Espín 🤠

-I am currently improving my existing knowledge of the JavaScript ecosystem and taking a look at Rust.
+I like descentralized things and cryptos 🙆‍♂️

 ### 💼 Some of my projects: